votommy/Reflex/README.md

 # Reflex
-My first React project.
+My first React.js project.
 Learning the fundamentals to keep up with the industry.